Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Methods

 To obtain the best parameter estimates, ``ClimBayes'' uses a Metropolis Hastings (MH) algorithm from the family of MCMC methods.
 To this end, we discretize the forward operator and compute annual temperature anomalies relative to the starting point $t=0$ by a midpoint rule\cite{myrvoll-nilsen2020}:

-The time step $t_j$ corresponds to the $j$-th year.
+Here, the time step $t_j$ corresponds to the $j$-th year, and $F(t_j)$ are forcing anomalies with respect to the starting point $t = 0$. $F_0$ represents an initial forcing anomaly.
 Discretizing $T_{1,I}$ leads to a normally-distributed weighted sum of AR(1)-processes with covariance matrix entries depending on $\lambda_k$ and $w_k$ (Appendix~\ref{app:Covariance_OU_process}).
 The likelihood $p(y | \theta)$ is given by the normal distribution of $T_{1,F}(t) + T_{1,I}(t)$.
 This requires the calculation of the covariance matrix for each sample in the Markov chain.
 For numerical robustness and computational efficiency, however, we approximate the likelihood function using an iterative scheme (Appendix~\ref{app:Covariance_OU_process}).

-The MCMC algorithm uses four chains with 20,000 samples each, from which the first 5,000 are discarded as burn-in.
-The proposal distribution is initially set to a normal distribution with mean zero and variances $(0.2, 2, 1, 1, 2)\cdot 10^{-5}$ for $\theta=(\lambda_1, \lambda_2, w_1, T_0,F_0$).
+The MCMC algorithm uses four chains with 25,000 samples each, from which the first 5,000 are discarded as burn-in.
+The proposal distribution is initially set to a normal distribution with mean zero and variances $(0.2, 2, 1, 10, 1, 2)\cdot 10^{-5}$ for $\theta=(\lambda_1, \lambda_2, w_1, C_1, T_0,F_0$).
 After 2,500 samples, the proposals are distributed according to the weighted sum of the initial normal proposal distribution and the empirical covariance matrix of previous samples.

-We check the convergence of the Markov chains following two performance measures: First, the Gelman-Rubin diagnostics \cite{gelman1992, brooks1998}, which compares the inter-chain and between-chain variances.
-The diagnostics is $\leq 1.1$ for all but two EMIC models, complying to recommendations\cite{gelman2014, plummer2020}.
-UMD shows slightly worse sampling behavior due to a weakly constraint slow feedback, as does DCESS ESM v1 because of very small residuals.
-In both cases, however, adding more samples does not change the results.
-Second, we use the Monte Carlo standard error \cite{flegal2008}, which constructs an asymptotic confidence interval for the posterior mean.
-In our experiments, the half-width of this interval is smaller than 5 \% of the prior mean, further assuring convergence \cite{flegal2008, haran2020}.
+We check the convergence of the Markov chains following two performance measures: First, the Gelman-Rubin diagnostics \cite{gelman1992, brooks1998} compares the inter-chain and between-chain variances.
+It is $\leq 1.1$ for most models, complying to recommendations\cite{gelman2014, plummer2020}.
+Second, we use the Monte Carlo standard error \cite{flegal2008}, which constructs an asymptotic confidence interval for the posterior mean \cite{flegal2008, haran2020}.
+In our experiments, the half-width of this interval is smaller than 5 \% of the prior mean.
+We found that this criterion guarantees robustness of the parameter estimates when the same run is repeated multiple times or additional samples are added.
+DCESS ESM v1 is the only outlier, showing a tendency for bimodal posterior densities which lead to less stable estimates with wide CIs.
+However, we confirmed that convergence can be achieved by fixing the heat capacity to the estimated parameter.